Moderna COVID Vaccine Effects On Dermal Filler Patients

 The list of adverse reactions to the Moderna vaccine is particularly relevant to aesthetics practitioners.

 Two of the 155 individuals who took part in Moderna’s clinical trials experienced facial swelling.
 The swelling was located in their cheeks and lips.
 Both of these participants had dermal fillers and had experienced similar swelling previously after receiving a different vaccine.

-Four cases of Bell’s Palsy were reported among participants, with three being vaccine recipients and one having received a placebo.
+Four cases of Bell’s Palsy were reported among participants.
+Three of these were vaccine recipients and one received a placebo.
 There was no mention of any of these patients having dermal fillers.

 It is unknown whether any other trial subjects who did not experience any adverse events also had dermal fillers.